pojotools/flat2pojo/docs/MAPPINGS.md

 When a root key field is missing or has a null value in a row:

 **Behavior:**
-- The row is grouped under a `null` key value
+- The row is **skipped entirely** (not processed)
-- All rows with missing/null root keys are grouped together
+- No output object is created for rows with missing root keys
-- Processing continues normally - no warnings are logged
+- This matches the behavior of missing list keyPaths
-- The resulting object will have `null` or missing fields for those root keys
+- Processing continues with other rows - no exceptions are thrown

 **Example:**
 ```yaml